- Sea salt

 3. Line a large plate with baking paper.
 Spoon golf ball-sized tbsp of the ricotta mixture onto the plate – you should have enough mixture for around a dozen.
 These are your malfatti.
 Pop them in the fridge for 10 mins to firm up a little.

-4. While the malfatti chill, slice the tomatoes into wedges and tip into a bowl with the rocket.
+4. While the malfatti chill, slice the tomatoes into wedges and tip into a bow, along with the rocket.
 Pour 1 tbsp balsamic vinegar into a small bowl and whisk in 1 tbsp olive oil and a good pinch of salt and pepper to make a dressing.
 Set both bowls aside, but don't combine just yet.

 5. Peel and finely slice the garlic.
 Slice the portobello mushrooms.